 Bright Metallic Blue Sweat Bee

 Try saying the name of this species as fast as you can and as many times as you can in a row – the Augochloropsis Metallica.
 Also known as the bright metallic Blue Sweat Bee and commonly found in Texas.
-Known as a sweat bee because they like to snack on salty human sweat.
+Known as a sweat bee because they like to snack on salty human sweat (they need sweat flow as well as nectar flow clearly :))

 Due to their metallic colors, the Augochloropsis Metallica may also come across as green and/or purple depending on the light and reflections in the surrounding area.